aelassas/wexstream/README.md

 # wexstream
-The platform is under heavy development.
+The platform is under development.
 Not ready yet.